Jorge Guajardo

 Jorge Eugenio Guajardo Gonzalez is a Mexican politician and diplomat from Nuevo León member of the National Action Party (Partido Acción Nacional, PAN).
-He is a Senior Director at McLarty Associates.
+He is a partner at DGA Group.

 Guajardo holds a bachelor degree in Foreign Service from Georgetown University and a master's in public policy from Harvard University's John F. Kennedy School of Government.
 From 1994 to 1997 he worked in the Washington, DC offices of Hill and Knowlton and later Burson-Marsteller.
-From 1997 to 2000 he served as Communications Director and Press Secretary for the Governor of Nuevo León.
+From 1997 to 2000 he served as communications director and press secretary for the Governor of Nuevo León.

 In 2005, he was designated as the Mexican consul in Austin, Texas.
-In 2007 he was designated by President Felipe Calderón as the Mexican Ambassador to the People's Republic of China; the Senate confirmed his designation in April 2007.
+In 2007 he was designated by President Felipe Calderón as the Mexican ambassador to the People's Republic of China; the Senate confirmed his designation in April 2007.

-Serving until 2013, he is the longest uninterrupted Mexican Ambassador to the People's Republic of China.
-He was the first Mexican Ambassador to China to visit all 22 provinces.
-In September 2013, Guajardo joined McLarty Associates as a Senior Director.
+Serving until 2013, he is the longest uninterrupted Mexican ambassador to the People's Republic of China.
+He was the first Mexican ambassador to China to visit all 22 provinces.
+In September 2013, Guajardo joined McLarty Associates as a senior director.
+In 2023, he became a partner at DGA Group.